hpssjellis/navigating-covid-tweet-unroll/README.md

 The following are possible guidelines that could help protect our towns elderly population and others from death due to Covid-19.

-# Guidelines for Homemade Mask Usage during an Epidemic:
+# Guidelines for Homemade Mask Usage during a Pandemic:

 1. Stay home as much as you can.